nahinhossain676-del/Restaurant-Billing-System/README.md

 # Restaurant-Billing-System
-Restaurant Billing System – Python Created a beginner-friendly program where customers select items from a numbered menu, enter quantities, and the program calculates subtotal, tax, and total.
+Restaurant Billing System –  Created a beginner-friendly program where customers select items from a numbered menu, enter quantities, and the program calculates subtotal, tax, and total.
 Learned Python basics like loops, dictionaries, input/output, and simple calculations.